 - Level 2: A metadata backup involving all metadata associated with the installation except big data tables.

 - Level 3: Backs up all data, either by performing a cold backup of the /data directory or a hot backup using a third-party tool.

-A possible backup strategy may be to perform a level 1 and level 2 backup very frequently, say nightly, and a level 1 and level 3 backup about once a week.
-In addition to performing a level 1 or 2 backup, you should also backup the data for the Platform Administration Application with mysqldump on a regular basis.
-A level 3 backup also backs up the Platform Administration Application data.
+Given these levels, a possible backup strategy would be to perform a level 1 and level 2 backup very frequently, say nightly, and a level 1 and level 3 backup about once a week.
+The following sections provide more details about these levels.

 Light Backup (Level 1)

-A light backup targets Controller configuration files like db.cnf and domain.xml.
-This type of backup lets you avoid having to reconfigure the Controller in case of machine failure.
+A light backup targets Controller configuration files like db.cnf, domain.xml, and so on.
+This type of backup lets you avoid having to reinstall and reconfigure the Controller in case of machine failure.

-To perform this type of backup, simply copy everything in the Controller installation directory EXCEPT the data directory.
+To perform this type of backup, simply shut down the Controller and copy everything in the Controller installation directory EXCEPT the data directory.

 Metadata Backup (Level 2)

 A metadata backup exports the data that encapsulates the environment monitored by the Controller.
 Metadata defines the applications monitored by the Controller, business transactions, policies, and so on.
 It does not include what can be thought of as "runtime data", the big data tables that contain the metrics, snapshots, events, and top summary stats (top SQL, top URLs, and so on) generated in the monitored environment.
 By backing up metadata, you can avoid having to reconfigure monitored applications in the Controller in the event of a failure.